 FEDERAL DIRECT LOAN CONFIRMATION PROCESS: The Master Promissory Note (MPN) is a very important contract between the borrower and the lender.
-The MPN allows borrowers to receive multiple subsidized and/or unsubsidized Federal Direct Loans over a ten year period.
+The MPN allows borrowers to receive multiple subsidized and/or unsubsidized Federal Direct Loan disbursements over a ten-year period.
 This feature is called a Serial Loan.
 Each year that a student receives a Serial Loan under the MPN, the student is required to confirm that he or she wishes to receive subsequent loans under the MPN.
-A student will be defined as a "previous borrower" if all of the following conditions are met:
+A student is a "previous borrower" if all of the following conditions are met: